arabinowe/For-Recruiters/README.md

 <td valign="center" align="center" width="75%">

 Welcome to my public portfolio!
 Here, you'll find a curated selection of my work, showcasing my skills in data analytics, Python scripting, and more.
+I especially love automating things!
 If you're a recruiter or just curious about my work, you're in the right place!

 </td>